dylankrieg/Go-Web-App/README.md

-# Multiplayer Go Game Server built with React and Node.js
+# Multiplayer Go Game built with React and Node.js
 * Users can play their friends anonymously via a link
 * UI size renders dynamically to fit window